gvladika/synthetix-lottery/README.md

 - there are at least 3 tickets bought in this round
 - contract has enough LINK to request randomness

-Contract will request radnomness via VRF coordinator.
+Contract will request randomness via VRF coordinator.
 There is one exception - when contract is running in local development network, no VRF is called, but pseudo-randomness is generated locally.
 Selecting 3 random winners from single random number received from VRF is done by additional hashing (performed locally) of given number and nonce.

 Prizes are calculated for winners and made available for claiming.
 New round is now ready to start automatically - pointer to the first ticket of new round is updated, along with the new round end-time.
 Prize pool also resets to 0 sUSD.

 **claimPrize**

 Lets user to claim his prize.
-Owner of the ticket will be transfered his prize sUSD.
+Owner of the ticket will be transferred his prize sUSD.
 Tickets are NFT tokens which means that prize-claimer doesn't have to be initial buyer of the ticket.

 ## Frontend mockup